rdiaz02/EvAM-Tools/README.md

 Details about R with Docker and Rocker project here: https://www.rocker-project.org/ .
 Our images are based on the r-ver (https://hub.docker.com/r/rocker/r-ver) and rstudio (https://hub.docker.com/r/rocker/rstudio) Docker images from the Rocker project (https://www.rocker-project.org/).

-More details about building and modifying the Docker images are provided in  [EvAM-Tools: method's details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf) .
+More details about building and modifying the Docker images are provided in the FAQ available at [EvAM-Tools: method's details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf) .

 ### How to run the R package and the shiny app locally without Docker